 Baudrillard encapsulates his thesis by allusion to Jorge Luis Borges’ 1946 short story, ‘On Exactitude in Science’, about an empire in which the art of map-making has reached such perfection that eventually the cartographers create a map so detailed that it is as big as the Empire itself.
 This hypersimilitude must be resolved; the map and the empire occupy the same space, so one or the other has to give way.
 In the story the people abandon the map in the Western deserts, in disgust at its uselessness.
 It rots away under the sun and rain, its shreds and tatters scavenged by animals for their nests and beggars for their clothes.

-Baudrillard’s thought-experiment is to make the counter-intuitive suggestion that in the modern (or post-modern) era what would actually happen is that the territory, not the map, would give way; that the map would replace the territory, and the Empire’s inhabitants would live inside the map, unaware that anything had changed, and with no reason to question the reality of their experience.
+Baudrillard’s thought-experiment is to make the counter-intuitive suggestion that in the modern (or rather, post-modern) era what would actually happen is that the territory, not the map, would give way; that the map would replace the territory, and the Empire’s inhabitants would live inside the map, unaware that anything had changed, and with no reason to question the reality of their experience.

 A contemporary forerunner in articulating such themes was the novelist Philip K Dick, working through the genre of science fiction.
 His novel The Simulacra (1967) is set half-way through the 21st century, and projects ad absurdum the Straussian model of puppet politicians masking the actual sources of power (Dick’s vision of humanity is fundamentally absurdist – a note which rarely survives into film adaptations).
 In Dick’s story, US presidents are (literally) simulacra, while political authority is vested in a permanent First Lady, Nicole Thibodeaux, who died forty years ago but has been played ever since by a series of actresses.
 In Dick as in Baudrillard, the true centre of power is impossible to locate, as fewer and fewer individuals or even phenomena can be identified as anything other than simulations.